 Endangered Northern Corroboree Frog

-Corroboree Frogs are small (25-30 mm) distinctively striped yellow and black frogs.
+The Corroboree Frog (Pseudophryne pengilleyi) is a small (25-30 mm) distinctively striped yellow and black frog.
 These endangered frogs occur only in the higher, colder parts of Australia.
 There are two species of Corroboree Frog.
 The Northern Corroboree Frog (Pseudophryne pengilleyi) is found in the Brindabella Ranges in the ACT and adjacent Bogong Mountains and Fiery Ranges in New South Wales.
 The closely related Southern Corroboree Frog (Pseudophryne corroboree) is found in the Snowy Mountains in New South Wales.

 Corroboree Frogs were once abundant where habitat is suitable in these cold mountain areas, but over the past 30 years populations of these frogs have declined and both the Northern Corroboree Frog and the Southern Corroboree Frog are now on the verge of extinction in the wild.
 The decline of Corroboree Frogs has been attributed to disease caused by the introduced Amphibian Chytrid (pronounced 'Kit-rid') Fungus, which has also caused declines and in some cases extinctions of frogs worldwide.
 Climate change, environmental stochasticity (drought, wild fires) and damage to habitat by introduced animals (trampling of breeding pools by pigs, deer and horses) may have the contributed to the decline of corroboree frogs in some areas.